June 25, 2015

 Odd sounds are also indicative of problems.
 Keep in mind that furnaces aren’t exactly quiet.
 Some rattles and ticks are normal.
 On the other hand, rumbling, crackles, grinding, snapping, strong humming, and sizzling sounds can signify grave issues.

-Next is the appearance.
+Next is appearance.
 A dusty and dirty furnace simply isn’t healthy, but all that is needed is some good cleaning.
 More concerning are burn marks and rust.
-Also look at the flame: a yellow color indicates oxygen starvation which can mean the burners are dirty.
+Also, look at the flame: a yellow color indicates oxygen starvation which can mean the burners are dirty.

 If you spot any of these signs, have your system examined further by professionals to determine the exact problems and the appropriate solutions?
 Do not attempt to implement any fixes by yourself.
 Leave the job to technicians working with specialist firms such as Capital Plumbing & Heating Ltd.

 With over 20+ years of industry experience, Capital Plumbing offers the best in the business if you need expert plumbing, heating, cooling, or HVAC services in Edmonton that you can trust for the long term.